liuqx315/Multiscale-pattern/doc/guide/source/Introduction.rst

 resulting implicit system (assumed nonlinear) is solved approximately at each integration step, using a modified Newton method, an Inexact Newton method, or an accelerated fixed-point solver.
-For implicit problems using a Newton-based solver and the serial NVECTOR module in SUNDIALS, ARKode provides both direct (dense, band and sparse) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR, FGMRES, PCG) linear solvers.
+For implicit problems using a Newton-based solver and the serial or threaded NVECTOR modules in SUNDIALS, ARKode provides both direct (dense, band and sparse) and preconditioned Krylov iterative (GMRES, BiCGStab, TFQMR, FGMRES, PCG) linear solvers.
 When used with the parallel NVECTOR module or a user-provided vector data structure, only the Krylov solvers are available, although a user may supply their own linear solver for any data structures if desired.

 The guide is separated into sections focused on the major aspects of the ARKode library.
 In the next section we provide a thorough